Darren McQueen

-Darren Laurie McQueen (born 8 May 1995) is a footballer who plays for Hornchurch.
+Darren Laurie McQueen (born 8 May 1995) is a footballer who plays for Eastbourne Borough.
 He made his professional debut for Ipswich Town on 12 August 2014 in a Football League Cup match against Crawley Town.

 Club career

 He signed for Maldon & Tiptree of the Isthmian League Division One North on 28 July 2015.

 On 26 July 2016, McQueen signed on a season-loan for Ebbsfleet United.

 On 1 February 2017, McQueen signed a permanent deal to stay at Ebbsfleet United.

 On 14 June 2019, McQueen joined Dartford.

 On 18 August 2020, he joined National League side Dagenham & Redbridge on a free transfer, having previously worked under manager Daryl McMahon at Ebbsfleet.

 On 13 August 2021, McQueen joined National League South side Dulwich Hamlet on a season-long loan deal.

 On 1 June 2022, Dagenham & Redbridge announced that McQueen would leave the club following the expiration of his contract.

 On 27 June 2022, McQueen rejoined Ebbsfleet United.

 In June 2024, McQueen joined newly promoted National League South side Hornchurch.

+On 13 June 2026, McQueen joined Eastbourne Borough.